SystemSpace/Compendium/compendium.rst

 Do you have any response to the aforementioned hyaks saying that RISEN is simply going to sell our memories from Life?
   Memories are above currencies―they're not things you can "sell".
 We have no interest in trying, either.

+When we encounter the Hyakanghen on our travels, what do you think would be the best response for us to take?
+  If you believe they have no way of knowing you're a migrant, try to hide the fact.
+Otherwise, try to avoid conflict whenever possible (but do not be afraid to incapacitate if they are a direct harm).

 Statements Made by Tsuki
 ------------------------